 The Systems Engineering studies and research in the Industrial Engineering MS program are intended for individuals of all engineering disciplines.
 Research and coursework focus on a systems view of engineering problems related to the management of complex industrial, military, government, and social systems.

-The MS program offers both thesis and nonthesis options with each requiring 30 credit hours of courses.
-At least half of the regular coursework (including thesis hours) must be at the 6000 level.
+The Industrial Engineering MS program offers both thesis and nonthesis options with each requiring 30 credit hours of courses.
+The program is flexible to enable students to model their plan of study to suit their needs and future work or career goals.
+All students must develop a plan of study with the graduate program director that meets with departmental approval.
+At least one-half of the courses (including thesis hours) required in the master's program of study must be at the 6000 level or higher.
 A cumulative grade-point average of B (3.0) must be maintained in the entire program of study.

 Students on assistantships must take 9 credit hours per semester (Fall, Spring) to satisfy the university's requirement for full-time status.
 Most students working full time take 6 credit hours per semester.
 At that rate, the program can be completed in 6 semesters or less.
 However, students with more time available and with an early start on a thesis, if applicable, can finish the program in 3 semesters.